TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 2 - Performance Management/1.2.3-plan-monitor-troubleshoot-optimize/_index.md

 #### Troubleshoot

 You do this when reality is worse than plan, or something amiss, not when there is a complaint.
 You want to take time in troubleshooting, so it's best done proactively.
-And quietly with no one rushing you for results 😊
+And quietly with no one rushing you for results.

 #### Optimize